Refugio Mbaracayú: Geography

 The sanctuary comprises a series of low hills with numerous springs and streams in their valleys, plus low-lying areas with wetlands and estuaries toward the river Parana.
 Natural environmental conditions have been significantly altered.
 At other times were covered with high forests that were felled for land use in livestock production, therefore 85% of its area is now pasture.
 The remaining 15% is wetlands, small isolated areas of remnant forests, riparian forests or in galleries and “tacuarales”.

 The soil is classified mostly as latosoles and latosol sandy, and the sandy texture is easily eroded.
 In some places the texture is predominately arene - clay.
 In low-lying areas there are hydromorphic soils.

 Animals and Plants

-Ecosystems in the Refuge create the ideal conditions for animal life, among which are: monkey (Cebus apella), kuatí (Nasua nasua), fox (Crab-eating fox), on wetlands are: capybara (Hydrochaeris), wolf water (Lutra) and mentioned in special form of swamp deer to (Blastocerus dichotomus), animal in serious danger of extinction, this deer appears frequently in the area, especially on the banks of streams, in almost all notándose opportunities their presence as a couple.
+Ecosystems in the Refuge create the ideal conditions for animal life, among which are: monkey (Cebus apella), kuatí (Nasua nasua), fox (Crab-eating fox), on wetlands are: capybara (Hydrochaeris), otter (Lutra) and mentioned in special form of swamp deer to (Blastocerus dichotomus), animal in serious danger of extinction, this deer appears frequently in the area, especially on the banks of streams, in almost all notándose opportunities their presence as a couple.

 The area is grassland habitat suitable for different species of birds, cats and even small rodents that can be seen frequently.
 This area is where they originate large fires at certain times of year.
 The pasture mentioned refers to Panicum maximum by 90%.

 In this Refuge are identified over 250 species of birds, highlighting three new records for Paraguay: Anhima cornuta, Picummus albosquammatus and Schistochlamys melanopis.